bowo-prasetyo/forkbuild/docs/Architecture.md

 | Executable action (undoable later)| Command   |

-Refined as of 0.1.12: Service was originally going to be avoided entirely, but PickingService doesn't fit any other row.
+Refined as of 0.1.12: Service was originally going to be avoided entirely, but PickingService doesn't fit any other row — it's a capability the engine provides.
 CameraController is left as Controller rather than forced into Renderer: it directly drives interactive hardware-like input.
 As of 0.1.46, TransformGizmoController follows the same precedent — it drives interaction, while its sibling TransformGizmoRenderer does the actual visualizing.

 Recognized, not implemented (future direction, not a commitment):

 Workspace — deliberately above DocumentManager, not a replacement for it.
+Not a Version 0.1 concern.

+EditingGesture family — MarqueeGesture and TransformGizmoGesture already share one lifecycle shape; alignment/distribution (0.1.48) deliberately did NOT join it — they are not gestures (no preview, no pointer ownership), just transform generators that terminate in the same command.
+A common gesture abstraction waits for a third true gesture.

+Smart guides, magnetic snapping, edge-to-edge distribution, collision- aware distribution, camera-relative alignment — all explicitly deferred behind 0.1.48; each would introduce a new interaction or presentation subsystem immediately after the transform kernel was proven.
+Numeric transform input is 0.1.49; a scoped command palette (rather than a keyboard shortcut matrix) belongs to 0.1.50.

-EditingGesture family — MarqueeGesture and TransformGizmoGesture already share one lifecycle shape; a common abstraction waits for a third gesture to prove it.
-Scale semantics — no settled domain model yet; the gizmo stays Translate + Rotate until there is one.
-Nested groups — deferred behind 0.1.47 polish; see docs/Roadmap.md.
+Scale semantics — no settled domain model yet; the gizmo stays Translate + Rotate, and alignment/distribution change positions only, until there is one.
+Nested groups — optional/post-0.2; groups remain useful without being hierarchical.